-While making these significant investments, BC Hydro recognizes that there is an impact on rates and we will carefully manage costs, operate in an efficient and costeffective manner, and strive to ensure that projects deliver benefits and are on time, and within both scope and budget.
+While making these significant investments, BC Hydro recognizes that there is an impact on rates and we will carefully manage costs, operate in an efficient and cost-effective manner, and strive to ensure that projects deliver benefits and are on time, and within both scope and budget.
+The operating cost target for F2014 is slightly lower than F2013 with only modest increases, less than inflation, for F2015 and F2016.